 Knowledge before skills.
 In general, we believe children need to accrue a certain amount of knowledge before skills can be developed meaningfully.
 For example, in history, children learn about the background of a time period before they learn about historical interpretations of the use of sources.

 Repetition.
 Revisiting knowledge and skills frequently allows children to remember what they have learnt over time.
-For example, in science children cover each unit of work twice, the second time at a more advanced level, to help them remember what they learn.
+For example, in science children cover each unit of work twice in a year, the second time at a more advanced level, to help them remember what they learn.

 Quizzing.
 We use regular quizzing and other techniques to help children remember what they have learnt over time.
 These are not high stakes tests but rather short classroom activities that have been shown by research to support children in remembering their learning.